evhub/coconut/HELP.md

 ### 4. Understanding Compiled Code

-You should now notice that a new file, `tutorial.py` was created in the `tutorial.coc` directory when you ran the compiler.
-That file contains the compiled Python code, which was why you had to enter `python tutorial.py` instead of `python tutorial.coc`.
+If you look in your `tutorial.coc` directory, you should notice that a new file, `tutorial.py` was created when you ran the compiler.
+That file contains the compiled Python code, which was why you had to enter `python tutorial.py` instead of `python tutorial.coc` to run it.

 Open `tutorial.py` and look inside.
 You should see two sections, `Coconut Header` and `Compiled Coconut`.
 The `Coconut Header` section contains code inserted into all compiled coconut files, whereas the `Compiled Coconut` section contains the specific code the compiler produced from your source file.

 ### 5. Understanding Compiled Folders

-You might have noticed that the `Coconut Header` section in `tutorial.py` is rather large.
+You might have noticed that the `Coconut Header` section in `tutorial.py` is somewhat large (while Coconut tries to keep the size small, there's only so much it can do).
 This is because that section contains all the code necessary to set up the Coconut environment.
 Because Coconut needs to set up that environment in every file, it puts a header at the top.

-It would be terribly innefficient, however, if Coconut put that entire header in every file of a module (or other folder of files that are intended to stay together).
-Instead, Coconut puts all of that code in a `__coconut__.py` file in each folder directory.
+It would be rather innefficient, however, if Coconut put that entire header in every file of a module (or other folder of files that are intended to stay together).
+Instead, when compiling a folder, Coconut puts all of that code in a `__coconut__.py` file in the folder directory.

 ### 6. Compile a Folder!

-To compile a module (or folder) this way, simply call the `coconut` command with the module (or folder) directory as the first argument.
+To compile a folder this way, simply call the `coconut` command with the folder directory as the first argument.
 Go ahead and try it on the `tutorial.coc` directory:
 ```
 coconut <tutorial.coc directory>
 cd <tutorial.coc directory>
 python tutorial.py
 ```
 If everything is working properly, you should see exactly the same output as before.

 If you now go into the `tutorial.coc` directory, however, you should see a new file, `__coconut__.py`, which contains the header from earlier in non-class form, and if you now open the `tutorial.py` file, you should see a significantly shortened header that imports the larger header file.